 “Hi, Tony.
 What can I do for you?”

-“My mom’s taking me to an appointment tomorrow morning so I’ll miss all of my morning classes.
+“My mom’s driving me to an out-of-town appointment tomorrow morning so I’ll miss all of my morning classes.
 I want to make sure that I don’t miss something that I’ll need for Wednesday’s class.”

 “I’ll post Wednesday’s homework tonight.
 Tomorrow we’re going to go over all of the chapters we’ve covered so far.
 That’s sort of a refresher for our midterm exam next week.
 You shouldn’t have a problem, but it’s a good idea to reread chapters one through eight.”

 “Okay.
 My only problem is our textbook is too big and clumsy to read in the car.
 I wish there was a Kindle version.
-We have a long drive to get to my appointment tomorrow morning, and that would let me read it while my mom’s driving.
+We have a long drive to get to my appointment tomorrow morning, and that would let me read it while my mom’s driving there and back.
 They ought to do Kindle versions of all of our textbooks, in my opinion.”

 He looked at me for a minute.
 “You know, there is a Kindle version of our textbook coming out.
 It’s new and requires a color Kindle or tablet because the charts and graphs are in color and many of them wouldn’t make sense without the colors.
 The Kindle version isn’t available yet, but I’m on the review committee for the book.
 I can let up to five others, students and teachers, install the Kindle version if they will write their comments and suggestions and fill out a questionnaire at the end of the school year.
 You’ll be what’s called a gamma reader.
 You won’t be looking for or reporting any typos; there are editors who’ll be doing that.
 You’ll be looking at the book from the point of view of a student, you in this case, who would be using the Kindle version of the textbook.
 If you have a color Kindle or tablet I can install it for you.”